-Curing shall continue for a minimum period of seven days.
+Curing shall continue for a minimum period of seven days, fourteen days for bridge decks and slabs.
 If forms are removed in less than seven days, curing of the formed surface shall commence within one hour of stripping, unless otherwise specified in Clause 15.12.